DataDog/documentation/content/en/getting_started/tagging/assigning_tags.md

 {{% /tab %}}
 {{% tab "Distribution Metrics" %}}

-Create percentile aggregations within [Distribution Metrics][1] by applying a whitelist of up to ten tags to a metric -  this creates a timeseries for every potentially queryable combination of tag values.
+Create percentile aggregations within [Distribution Metrics][1] by applying a whitelist of up to ten tags to a metric.
+This creates a timeseries for every potentially queryable combination of tag values.
 For more information on counting custom metrics and timeseries emitted from distribution metrics, see [Custom Metrics][2].

 **Apply up to ten tags.
 Exclusionary tags will not be accepted**: